gtxaspec/wz_flash-helper/docs/README_build.md

 ### ‍🍳 Prerequisites

-A Linux distro with `fakeroot` and `cpio` packages installed.
+A Linux distro with `git`, `fakeroot` and `cpio` packages installed.

 WSL2 has not been tested.

 ### 🔨 Build

-Download source code from Github repo:
+Download source code from the Github repo:
 ```
 git submodule update --init --recursive https://github.com/archandanime/wz_flash-helper.git
 ```